 In the beautiful moments before our birth, we know we are fully connected to spirit.
 This knowing tells us what is really true: we are already perfect, magnificent, powerful, worthy—we are enough and whole.
 This knowing isn’t an intellectual understanding, but instead, a truth—born from love—that viscerally lives in our soul.

-In fact, from the moment of birth, navigating this brave new world will be the key priority for the mind and body of the child.
+In fact, from the moment of birth, navigating this brave new world will be the key priority for the child.
 The world is a very literal place during this time because she is without the benefit of language, rational thought or context, due to some inherent design flaws of the brain.
 As a result, the mind is incredibly open and suggestible—as if in a hypnotic state—and every thought, word, experience and decision, both hers and those she witnesses, are registered through her unfettered senses and a heightened sense of fear.

-And the child, once unbridled with love and possibility, is now imprisoned by the Ego and those unconscious fear-based beliefs meant to keep her small and safe: I’m not smart enough, I can’t trust authority, I’m alone, I need to be perfect, I’m flawed, I’m not safe, I’m bad, I’m not capable, I’m not worthy, lovable, enough…and so on.
+And the child, once unbridled with love and possibility, is now imprisoned by the ego and those unconscious fear-based beliefs meant to keep her small and safe: I’m not smart enough, I can’t trust authority, I’m alone, I need to be perfect, I’m flawed, I’m not safe, I’m bad, I’m not capable, I’m not worthy, lovable, enough…and so on.

 By adulthood, this young woman has the potential to fall into an all-too-common trap.
-Unconsciously, she wants to feel the comforting sense of peace that comes when she is connected to her full potential and Spirit, so she starts the cycle of looking to external circumstances to replace those distant, yet familiar feelings.
-However, regardless of her valiant attempts, those false beliefs keep her stuck in old patterns and recurring themes of disappointment spurred by self-preservation, while the soul’s real answers to happiness go unheeded.
+Unconsciously, she wants to feel the comforting sense of peace that comes when she is connected to her full potential and spirit, so she starts the cycle of looking to external circumstances to replace those distant, yet familiar feelings.
+However, regardless of her valiant attempts, those false beliefs keep her stuck in old patterns and recurring themes of disappointment spurred by self-preservation, while the soul’s real answers to happiness and peace go unheeded.

-© 2012 Awakening Works, LLC.
+© 2014 Awakening Works, LLC.